- How Can Digital Marketing Help My Business?

 Digital marketing has rapidly replaced traditional forms of marketing such as direct mail, telesales, billboard advertising, leaflets/flyers and radio in the last 10 years.
 The major benefit of digital marketing is everything is trackable, you can tell from what source every enquiry or sale has come from, whether it was SEO, Facebook, Instagram or a direct visitor to your website.

 The availability of granular information alongside this such as how long a person has spent on your site, how many pages they viewed, whether it is their first or 2nd time visiting and exactly where they live in the country means there is no competition between traditional marketing methods and digital marketing.

 As a digital agency, we run campaigns for you based on a number of difference outcomes, you could be looking to increase sales or you might be wanting to improve brand awareness.
 Every campaign is run independently according to the channel that suites it best.
 For example, you may wish to generate sales in the long term at a much lower cost per acquisition, in this scenario SEO would be your best option.
-In another example, you may wish to get rapid brand awareness in a specific area such as Manchester – this would lend itself more towards Facebook advertising.
+Quick brand awareness in a specific area such as Manchester would, instead, fall into Facebook Advertising

 Digital marketing can help your business grow rapidly when done right and be fully trackable so that every penny spent is accounted for.

 Establishing a minimum budget for a campaign is complicated: there are plenty of variables, in fact, to keep into consideration, ranging from your goals, your area and your competitors.

 With this in mind, we will transparently point out whether you can realistically achieve results depending on your budget.

 We analyse your existing situation and assess competitors and realistic timescales to provide you with a realistic budget.

 If your website has approached SEO in the past then in all likelihood you will have some authority already and will have a head start over a site that is brand new.